-The Overseas Private Investment Corporation (OPIC), the US Government’s development finance institution, has provided a $5m loan to Mobius Motors Kenya, a vehicle manufacturer.
+The Overseas Private Investment Corporation (OPIC), the US Government’s development finance institution, has invested $100m in Africell Holdings to expand access to telecommunications in Africa.

 The Development Bank of Southern Africa (DBSA) has been awarded funding to the value of $55.6m from the Green Climate Fund (GCF) to establish a R2bn Climate Finance Facility (CFF).